thtran97/Local-Search-for-SAT/README.md

 ## Analytics

-The algorithm only stop only when formula is SAT or after a defined number of tries and flips.
+The algorithm only stops when formula is SAT or after a defined number of tries and flips.
 That's why the result is either SAT or UNKNOWN -> not sure if the instances are UNSAT...

 The main computation cost is of checker-part : check if assignment satifies formula, i.e. **X |= F**?.